191 Lynch Creek Way, Suite 102B

 - Develop only: $10 per sheet

 All roll films are scanned at the same resolution.
-Our film scanner has a 6000×4000 pixel sensor, so all film is digitized and delivered to you at that source resolution, except sheet film, that is scanned in as 4 separate quadrants and digitally stitched together to produce one much larger 16 bit TIFF file.
-The exact resolution will vary, but it is based on 4 6000×4000 images stitched together.
+Our film scanner has a 6000×4000 pixel sensor, so all film is digitized and delivered to you at that source resolution, except sheet film.
+For sheet film, a contact proof print is made, then that is scanned in as a reflective original at 2400 to 4800 dpi.

 The Adobe DNG files contain a positive image of your negative film in 32 bit floating point scene referred linear light space.
 Basically, the highest supported sample precision you can get.
 Your software will need to support at least the DNG 1.4 spec.
 Most recent versions of Lightroom do so with no issues.